EdddieN/agent_machinon/README.md

-# Installing Agent-Machinon on your Raspbian
+# Installing Agent-Machinon on your Raspbian - client daemon

 ### This project is work in progress